Ollatomiwa/PetCare/README.md

 Adoption Page: Browse pets available for adoption and give them a loving home.
 Donation Page: Contribute to providing medical care and resources for stray animals.
-Volunteer Page: Sign up to help stray pets in your community.
-Resources Page: Check essential supplies needed to care for pets.
 About Page: Learn about our mission and impact on improving the lives of stray pets.
 Technologies Used

 Vue.js 3 + Vite (Composition API): The core JavaScript framework used to build the application.
 Tailwind CSS: For building a sleek and responsive UI design.
 Installation